-This technique works best when sun is at a 45 degree angle; if it’s too low, you risk getting lens flare, so try this after midday.
-(Find out more about how lighting works for video in our recent post.)
+This technique works best when the sun is at a 45 degree angle.
+If it’s too low, you risk getting lens flare, so try this after midday.
+Find out more about how lighting works for video in our recent post.

-Another option, depending on the look and feel you’re going for, is to film when the sun is low in the sky (roughly an hour after sunrise and an hour before sunset).
-Filming with the sun at your back will give your subject a rosy glow.
+Another option, depending on the look and feel you’re going for, is to film when the sun is low in the sky.
+Roughly an hour after sunrise and an hour before sunset, the sunlight turns golden.

 By manually selecting a wide aperture and zooming in on your subject, you’ll be able to blur the background and sharpen the image of your subject.
 This is a nice way to visually create ambience without distracting from the subject.

-To solve this problem, use a clip mic or a boom mic—both of which you can place close to the speaker—to make sure the focal sound is the speaker, not the background.
-(You can find out more about getting the best sound in your video in our recent blog post on the topic.)
+To solve this problem, use a clip mic or a boom mic—both of which you can place close to the person speaking—to make sure the focal sound is the speaker, not the background.
+You can find out more about getting the best sound in your video in our recent blog post on the topic.

-5. Use filters.
 Most cameras these days come with a variety of filters that will eliminate the slight annoyances of outdoor filming that can be distracting, like reflections and glare.
 A UV filter, for example, will reduce glare, while a polarizing filter will reduce reflections from water and windows.